 The Battle of Culloden was the turning point in Scottish history.
 Just 11 euros to enter, stop by the memorial and visit the ‘clan stones’.
 The battleground walk is very easy.
 There are paths all the way around to the left side of the battlefield, however, it does not make a complete loop.

 I had the amazing opportunity to take a cruise down Loch Ness.
+You can go hunting for monsters on Loch Ness, one of the top things to do there.
 Tickets are available online or at the Loch Ness visitor center, 22 euros per person (adult).
 I highly recommend this, it is such a beautiful way to see the Loch.

 The castle would have been standing today.
 However, during the Jacobite uprisings, the government forces did not want the castle to fall into the rebels’ hands, so they destroyed it.
 There are many paths to explore in the ruins.
 General Admission: 9 euros.